twytec/WebApiNet5/README.md

-# WebApiNet5
+# WebApi
-Auth with ASP.NET Core and .NET 5
+Auth with ASP.NET Core WebApi MVC and .NET 5